Eucaa/historebay/README.md

 This website has been tested on different device screen sizes using Google Chrome Developer Tools so that this website functions responsively on all device screen sizes.

 ## Code Validation
 HTML code has been passed through the official W3 Validator.
-Errors within the code have been corrected.
+All errors have been dealth with apart from one (see Known Issues).
 CSS code has been passed through the official W3 Validator.

 ## Continuous Integration
 The Continuous Integration was handeled by [_Travis_](https://travis-ci.org/) which constantly tested my app every time when the project got pushed to GitHub.